-The gastroenterology unit at TGH consists of a suite of five examination rooms, offices, conference room, and other support areas.
+The gastroenterology unit at Tampa General Hospital (TGH) consists of a suite of five examination rooms, offices, conference room, and other support areas.
 The unit is equipped with fluoroscopy and video endoscopy.
 The latest equipment for diagnostic and therapeutic endoscopy is available, including a Nd-YAG laser and esophageal, biliary and anal manometry unit.
 Staffing consists of a full-time member of the faculty, a first, second and third year GI resident; and intermittently medical residents and medical students, as well as six gastrointestinal assistants.
 A consultant service is provided for this 1000-bed general hospital.
 An outpatient clinic meets once a week.

 The GI Facilities include the Center for Swallowing Disorders and the new Endoscopy and Ambulatory Surgery Center which is fully equipped for outpatient endoscopy.
-The clinic building is attached to the College of Medicine which is located on the USF campus and across the street from the Tampa VAH.
+The clinic building is attached to the USF Health College of Medicine which is located on the USF campus and across the street from the Tampa VAH.

-The Endoscopy and Ambulatory Surgery Center is staffed by four full-time assistants.
 Faculty members attend to private patients in the clinic on assigned days each week and may be assisted by GI residents.

 In 1987 the Center for Swallowing Disorders (CSD) was established to provide tertiary level consultation and therapy for patients with both neuromotor and obstructive types of dysphagia.
-Procedural training for outpatients and inpatients at USF Medical Clinics and Moffitt Cancer Center will include upper endoscopy, complex esophageal stricture dilation for benign and malignant diseases, pneumatic dilation for achalasia, botox injection, esophageal prostheses for malignant obstruction, esophageal manometry and 24 hour pH studies for gastroesophageal reflux.
+Procedural training for outpatients and inpatients at USF Health Medical Clinics and Moffitt Cancer Center will include upper endoscopy, complex esophageal stricture dilation for benign and malignant diseases, pneumatic dilation for achalasia, botox injection, esophageal prostheses for malignant obstruction, esophageal manometry and 24 hour pH studies for gastroesophageal reflux.
 Emphasis will be placed on the cognitive aspects of the diagnosis and management of dysphagia.